AdobeDocs/analytics-platform.en/help/content-analytics/config/configuration.md

 * You have allow-listed the User Agent and IP address for the featurization service that is used in Content Analytics.
 The User Agent string is `AdobeFeaturization/1.0`.
-* You have a Customer Journey Analytics Product Administrator role, with the additional permissions to manage connections and to manage data collections.
-The required Experience Platform permissions are:
+* You have a Customer Journey Analytics Product Administrator role, with the additional permissions to manage connections and to manage data views.
+* You have additional required Experience Platform permissions:

    | Category | Permission | Description |
    |---|---|---|